Creatinine clearance test

 Creatinine is a chemical waste product of creatine.
 Creatine is a chemical the body makes to supply energy, mainly to muscles.

-By comparing the creatinine level in urine with the creatinine level in blood, this test estimates the glomerular filtration rate (GFR).
+By comparing the creatinine level in urine with the creatinine level in blood, the creatinine clearance test estimates the glomerular filtration rate (GFR).
 GFR is a measure of how well the kidneys are working, especially the kidneys' filtering units.
 These filtering units are called glomeruli.

 Creatinine is removed, or cleared, from the body entirely by the kidneys.
-If kidney function is abnormal, creatinine level increases in the blood because less creatinine is released through the urine.
+If kidney function is abnormal, creatinine level increases in the blood because less creatinine is excreted through the urine.

 Clearance is often measured as milliliters per minute (mL/min) or milliliters per second (mL/s).
 Normal values are: